marshall7m/terrace/README.md

 ## Notes

-This image leverages the awesome Terraform binary manager tfenv and Terragrunt binary manager tgenv to install and manage both binary versions.
+This image leverages the awesome Terraform binary manager tfenv and Terragrunt binary manager tgswitch to install and manage both binary versions.
 Future installations of the binaries are recommended be installed via these managers to prevent `$PATH` complications.